Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 Coursework that you must take in undergraduate school is not specified by the New Hampshire Supreme Court Office or Bar Admissions, or by the ABA.
-It is highly suggested that you take courses that challenge and interest you, and that help to develop your skills in reading comprehension, critical thinking and analysis, logical reasoning, writing and oral communication, as these skills will be vital to your success in law school.
+It is highly suggested that you take courses that challenge and interest you, and that helps to develop your skills in reading comprehension, critical thinking and analysis, logical reasoning, writing, and oral communication, as these skills will be vital to your success in law school.

 Pre Law Degree Options